fungiboletus/apollo/docs/source/references/apollo-engine.md

 #### Where can I get more help?

-If you have any questions (including interest in a Data Processing Addendum or DPA), or encounter any issues, please reach out to <a href="https://engine.apollographql.com/support">support</a>.
+If you have any questions (including interest in a Data Processing Addendum or DPA), or encounter any issues, please reach out to [support](https://engine.apollographql.com/support).

 <!--
 ######################################################################